daavidrgz/gtheme-docs/Desktop-specification.md

 They recive as first parameter the output-file path specified in the pattern.

 There is a special script called `desktop-exit.sh` that is executed every time you change from one desktop to another one.
-It let us abstract the current Window Manager that is being used.
+It let us be agnostic of the current Window Manager that is being used and experiment a better experience when switching desktops.

 ### .config folder